imalikov/pine_script_docs/source/faq/Techniques.rst

 ----------------------------------------------------------------

 You need to use the `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ function.
-This script allows you to view normal candles on the chart, although depending on the non-standard chart type you use, this may or may not make much sense:
+This script allows you to view standard candles on the chart, although depending on the non-standard chart type you use, this may or may not make much sense:

 ::